LiquidGalaxyLAB/Presentation-Tool/frontend/presentation-tool/README.md

 This tool provides full connection to all API functionality, including create, edit and delete operations, and also import and export.

+Within the home page, users are able to see all presentations stored on the Liquid Galaxy and filter by name or category, facilitating in cases of having a lot of presentations.

 It is a web application that was developed using the [Vue.js](https://vuejs.org/) framework and has a pwa support, so it can be installed as a shortcut in your devices.

 ## How to install